How Do I Choose the Best Violin Chin Rest?

 Finally, consider whether you require a chin rest that can accommodate a lift.
 The size of a lift is usually measured in millimeters and ranges from 5 to 25 millimeters.
 A 5-millimeter lift will fit under any standard violin chin rest hardware, but violinists with longer necks may need viola hardware to secure their chin rest and lift.

-Skin sores and muscle strain can be caused an ill-fitting chin rest.
+Skin sores and muscle strain can be caused by an ill-fitting chin rest.
 Although bad posture or a bad shoulder rest can contribute to muscle fatigue, having the right chin rest ensures that you can play your violin hands-free with no back, neck, or shoulder pain.
 A good chin rest can also help prevent fiddler’s neck, a condition in which bacteria or fungus accumulate on the instrument and cause sores on the neck and jaw.

-Although proper fit is far the most important factor to consider when purchasing a violin chin rest, there are a few other factors to consider as well.
+Although proper fit is by far the most important factor to consider when purchasing a violin chin rest, there are a few other factors to consider as well.
 Chin rests that clamp over the tailpiece rather than the instrument’s base are less likely to damage the instrument’s thin maple ribs.
 If you have sensitive skin, a chin rest with hypoallergenic metal or plastic hardware may be necessary.
 Finally, most chin rests are made to match the wood or plastic of the instrument’s fingerboard and tuning pegs.
 In higher-quality instruments, these are usually made of ebony, but lighter woods can also be used for a different look.